halkyonio/operator/README.md

 persistentvolumeclaim/m2-data-spring-boot   Bound    pvc-dab00dfe-a2f6-11e9-98d1-08002798bb5f   1Gi        RWO            standard       4m18s
 ```

-You can now cleanup the project as we will not deploy a Java micro-services or delegate the build to the Operator.
-So cleanup the project installed (component)
+You can now cleanup the project as we will not deploy additional micro-services.
+So you can cleanup the project installed (component)
 ```bash
 kubectl delete component --all -n demo
 ```